scummvm/scummvm/README.md

   - Only the original load and save interface can be used.
   - No support for multiplayer or printing images.

+### 3.5) Extra Data Files

+Some games require additional files that are not part of the original data.
+Those files can generally be found in our [Downloads](https://www.scummvm.org/downloads/#extras) page.

+Games that require additional data:
-### 3.5) Beneath a Steel Sky notes
+  - Beneath a Steel Sky (sky.cpt)

-Starting with ScummVM 0.8.0 you need the additional `SKY.CPT` file to run Beneath a Steel Sky.

-This file is available on the `Downloads` page of the ScummVM website.
-You can place it in either the directory containing the other game data files (SKY.DNR, SKY.DSK), in your extrapath, or in the directory where your ScummVM executable resides.
+  - Flight of the Amazon Queen
+  - Kyrandia Series (kyra.dat)
+  - Lands of Lore Series (kyra.dat)
+  - Lure of the Temptress (lure.dat)

+The most up to date list of Engine data files can be found in our [source code repository](https://github.com/scummvm/scummvm/tree/master/dists/engine-data)

 ### 3.6) Broken Sword games notes